Burned357Waffles/CSC746-CodingProject5/README.md

 # Run instructions - sobel_gpu

-Please use the following command to run the sobel_gpu code:
+Please use the following command to run the sobel_gpu code from the SCRATCH directory of Perlmutter while on a GPU node:

+    cd $SCRATCH
+    salloc -C gpu -t 15 -c 1 -G 1 -q interactive -A m3930
     sobel_gpu -nb <nBlocks> -nt <nThreadsPerBlock>

+These arguments are required to run the code.
+Provided arguments must be greater than 0.
 Here are some example usages:

-    > ./sobel_gpu
-    > ./sobel_gpu -nb 1 -nt 256
+    ~> ./sobel_gpu -nb 1 -nt 256
-    > ./sobel_gpu -nb 1024 -nt 4096
+    ~> ./sobel_gpu -nb 1024 -nt 4096

 # Comments about all the codes